trek-view/basecamp/_posts/2022-04-29-join-gopro-chaptered-split-video-files-preserve-telemetry.md

 ## Joining chaptered GoPro videos

 Whilst chaptering serves a technical purpose, it is annoying when you want to show a single video.

+None of the currently available GoPro software offers the functionality to merge chapters, so here is how to do it yourself.

-### GoPro mp4 videos (most GoPro cameras)
+### Merging GoPro mp4 videos (all GoPro cameras)

-For this demo I will also use examples with the stitched `.mp4` versions of these files which retain GPMF ([as stitched with our recommended settings in GoPro Studio outlined here](/blog/2021/using-gopro-studio-process-360-files)).
+For this demo I will use examples of stitched `.mp4`'s shot on a GoPro MAX ([stitched with our recommended settings to retain gpmf telemetry in GoPro Studio, as outlined here](/blog/2021/using-gopro-studio-process-360-files)).

 These instructions will work for most HERO cameras (version 5 and newer) and stitched 360 videos from the Fusion and MAX cameras.
 This method could also be employed for dual GoPro Fusion fisheye `.mp4` videos.